Loaded BBQ Pulled-Pork Sweet Potatoes Recipe

 Assemble the Sweet Potatoes

-Divide the warm bbq pork between the sweet potatoes; top the pork with the prepared creamy chipotle sauce mixture; garnish with the crumbled bacon, chopped scallions, cheese, and relish.
+- Divide the warm bbq pork between the sweet potatoes; top the pork with the prepared creamy chipotle sauce mixture; garnish with the crumbled bacon, chopped scallions, cheese, and relish.
 Lastly, drizzle more bbq sauce over the top of each potato.
+Serve at once!

 Thanks for visiting!
 I hope you return soon for more yummy recipes for your family.

 We love hearing from our readers and followers, so leave us a comment if you’d like.
 If you don’t hear back from us shortly, know that we may not have seen your comment.
 Feel free to reach out to us by email: ChefAlli@ChefAlli.com.